 Master of Arts (or Sixth Year Degree) in Educational Technology

 (Applications are being accepted for the July 2018 cohort.
 Deadline for applications to the 2019 cohort is has been extended– a few cohort openings still available!
 Admissions will continue until the cohort is full)

 Be part of a new approach to teaching and learning at the University of Connecticut, Neag School of Education, Department of Educational Psychology.
-In the new Two-Summers Master’s Program, experience technology in a state-of-the-art wireless building with a newly completed addition, including new computer labs, mobile laptop carts, and video conferencing.
-Earn your degree by attending courses at UConn for one week during two consecutive summers and by completing two semesters of online coursework during which time you will construct a technology portfolio.
+In the innovative Two-Summers Master’s Program, experience technology in a state-of-the-art wireless building with a newly completed addition, including fully networked computer labs, robotics tools, and video conferencing.
+Earn your degree by attending courses at UConn for one week during two consecutive summers and by completing two semesters of online coursework during which time you will construct a technology e-portfolio.

 2019 Cohort Application Dates: For the cohort starting Summer 2019, the first summer on-campus classes will meet July 15-20, 2019 (Monday-Saturday) live on the Storrs campus and continue through August online.
 Students will complete 6 credits over the Summer and enroll in online courses for Fall and Spring, before returning for a capstone week on campus the following summer.
 The cohort that starts in July of 2019 will have its Capstone week July 6-10 (Monday-Friday) 2020.

 - Explore learning strategies focused on new digital literacies for the online world.